How to prepare for a Graduate Interview?

-So if in the first year of college you had a presentation that didn’t go to plan.
-Tell them about it.
-But then stress that the reason it didn’t go well was because you got unexpectedly nervous, and so you learned to practice and handle the nerves and went on to give several successful presentations.
+For example, tell them about a presentation that didn’t go to plan.
+Then, stress that the reason it didn’t go well was because you got unexpectedly nervous.
+As a result, you have learned to practice and handle nerves and went on to give several successful presentations.

 Know your own pitch for the job: